 Curia’s monthly newsletter is out.
 The executive summary is:

-The average of the public polls has National 18% ahead of Labour in March, the same as February.
-The current seat projection is centre-right 58 seats, centre-left 51 which would see NZ First hold the balance of power.
+The average of the public polls has National 11% ahead of Labour – 3% less than in February.
+The seat projection is centre-right 58 seats, centre-left 60.

-We also carry details of polls on the NZ flag and cannabis plus the normal business and consumer confidence polls.
+We also carry details of polls in New Zealand on asset sales, constitutional issues, a four year term, Christchurch schools, same sex marriage, The Hobbit, cats, List MPs, and nuclear powered ships plus the normal business and consumer confidence polls.

 This newsletter is normally only available by e-mail.
 If you would like to receive future issues, please e- go to http://listserver.actrix.co.nz/cgi-bin/mailman/listinfo/polling-newsletter to subscribe yourself.